-3. Own Your Achievements & Build Your Swipe File
+3. Own Your Achievements

 Listen, YOU did the task, YOU achieved the win, and YOU completed the task the only way that YOU could have done it.
 YOU applied your own unique knowledge and skills to the task, and YOU won.
-Claim that win.
-Celebrate it.

 Challenge the ANTs by looking for evidence that proves the negative thoughts and whispers wrong.
 Start a “swipe” file of all your wins, happy moments, and praises.
 Each successful moment and win, no matter how big or small, is important and can help you beat imposter syndrome when you start hearing it.

-Yet, I also know that I have positively affected thousands of people and that shouldn’t be a responsibility that I take lightly.
+Yet, I also know that I have positively affected thousands of people, and that isn’t a responsibility that I take lightly.
 I owe it to myself and to others to write this article – even if it just helps ONE single person.

-When you start to hear the ANTs look at your swipe file and start rattling off your accomplishments.
-Hearing proof of your own wins and how they have helped someone will help you look at your work as more than just work – and you’ll be able to focus on the impact you’re making in the world.
+When you start to hear the ANTs, look at your swipe file and start rattling off your accomplishments.
+Hearing proof of your own wins and how they have helped someone will help you look at your work as more than just work.
+And you’ll be able to focus on the impact you’re making in the world.

 Also, know that we can’t just accept our wins and that being wrong doesn’t make you fake.
-Losing is part of the game and you shouldn’t glorify loss, but don’t let it stop you from your next win either.
+Losing is part of the game, and you shouldn’t glorify loss, but don’t let it stop you from your next win either.

-4. Know The Value You Provide & Focus On It.
+4. Know The Value You Provide & Focus On It

-That positivity could have affected them in several ways beyond the smile you see on their face from receiving your creation or help and that simple smile should never be taken lightly.
+That positivity could have affected them in several ways beyond the smile you see on their face from receiving your creation or help, and that simple smile should never be taken lightly.

-I love hearing how something my team accomplished helped someone, even though at the time we usually feel anxious about doing it.
+I love hearing how something my team accomplished helped someone, even though, at the time, we usually feel anxious about doing it.
 I’ve learned that positive lessons in life, no matter how small they seem, somehow come back and can help you through imposter syndrome.

 5. Talk To A Positive Influence About It

 However, the difference for most people is their ability to talk about the issue and face it head-on.
-You don’t have to deal with imposter syndrome alone – find a group of friends, business besties, and even customers that appreciate you today.
+You don’t have to deal with imposter syndrome alone!
+Find a group of friends, business besties, and even customers that appreciate you today.

-Follow my lead, don’t remain alone with your ANTs and reach out to others around you for help.
+Follow my lead, don’t remain alone with your ANTs, and reach out to others around you for help.
 If personally chatting through social media or in-person with friends or family isn’t enough, you can always find a career counselor or support group online to join.